ibrahimyeryaran/rsschool-cv/cv.md

 **Developed Responsive Web Pages:** Created responsive web pages using HTML, CSS, and JavaScript.
 Focused on optimizing performance and ensuring a clean, maintainable codebase to deliver seamless user experiences across devices.
 **Single Page Application (SPA) Development with React:** Built SPAs leveraging React and its ecosystem, including React Router and Redux for state management.
 Applied best practices for code structure and reusability, producing scalable and dynamic web applications.

+## Education

+Ege University - BA degree in Mathematics (2011-2019)

+## English

+- I have developed my English language skills through a variety of experiences, starting with formal education in school and college, where I built a solid foundation in grammar, vocabulary, and communication.
+I have B1 category according to British Council